spring-projects/spring-data-gemfire/README.md

 ~~~~~

 Latest GA release is _1.1.0.RELEASE_
-Latest milestone is _1.1.0.RC1_
-Latest nightly build is _1.2.0.BUILD-SNAPSHOT_
+Latest nightly build is _1.1.1.BUILD-SNAPSHOT_

 * Configure a GemFire cache and Region (replicated, partitioned, client and so on):